• Disease Overview

 Pneumonia/General Illness

 These symptoms tend to be found in children with types II and III PPB.
-These children PPB may present with signs of pneumonia or another general illness including cough, fever, difficulty breathing, fatigue, loss of energy and decreased appetite.
+These children may present with signs of pneumonia or another general illness including cough, fever, difficulty breathing, fatigue, loss of energy and decreased appetite.
 Chest or abdominal pain may also occur.
 Occasionally there is weight loss.
 A chest x-ray will show a problem that may look like pneumonia (lung infection).
 Because PPB is rare and other conditions of the lung are more common, PPB may not be initially suspected when a child has these symptoms.
-Children are often treated with antibiotics for 2-3 weeks, but when these symptoms are caused by PPB, they generally do not improve with antibiotics.
-Further investigations are done, such as a chest CT scan; these tests raise the possibility of a tumor in the chest/lung.
+When further investigations are done, such as a chest CT scan, these tests may raise the possibility of a tumor in the chest/lung.

 • < Previous section